About the GHS

 While governments, regional institutions and international organizations are the primary audiences for the GHS, it also contains sufficient context and guidance for those in industry who will ultimately be implementing the requirements which have been adopted.

-The first edition of the GHS, which was intended to serve as the initial basis for the global implementation of the system, was adopted in December 2002 and published in 2003.
-Since then, the GHS has been updated, revised and improved every two years as needs arise and experience is gained in its implementation.
+Since then, the GHS has been updated, revised and improved every two years as needs arise and experience is gained in its implementation:

 The System is now ready for worldwide implementation.
 In its Plan of Implementation (para 22.(c)) adopted in Johannesburg on 4 September 2002, the World Summit on Sustainable Development (WSSD) encouraged countries to implement the new GHS as soon as possible.
 Information about the status of implementation of the GHS by country is available (in English only) here.